AdamSimpson/SPH/README.md

 * files with suffix \_gl control OpenGL rendering

 ## Algorithm
-The SPH algorithm is based upon the work of (http://www.ligum.umontreal.ca/Clavet-2005-PVFS/pvfs.pdf" Clavet et al.").
+The SPH algorithm is based upon the work of [Clavet et al.](http://www.ligum.umontreal.ca/Clavet-2005-PVFS/pvfs.pdf).
 To run in real time on the Raspberry Pi a large timestep was neccessary as communication is extremely expensive.
 Several modifcations have been made to make the algorithm work on the RaspberryPi.

 * 2D was used instead of 3D.
 * The algorithm was parallelized, the prediction-relaxation algorithm does not have a trivial parallelization scheme.